chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-06-09-unexpected-behavior.markdown

 > The function name does not have to be on_err, and it could also perform cleanup before exiting.
 One example could be cleaning up files created by ```mktemp``` if that was used earlier in the script.

 But what happens if I put the false statement followed by a true statement inside a function?
-Depending on your background you might expect it to still trap the error, but you would be wrong.
+Depending on your background, you might expect it to still trap the error, but you would be wrong.

 {% highlight bash %}
 cat > notok.sh << SCRIPTEND